 What is a Cash Advance?

-Did you know that you can use your credit card to get cash with a cash advance?
-While credit cards are commonly used to buy things when cash isn’t readily available, they can also help you access dollars you need to make a cash purchase, such as when you’re buying a second-hand item from an individual who doesn’t take credit cards.
+A cash advance lets you use your credit card to withdraw instant cash as a short-term loan at a bank or ATM.
+While credit cards are commonly used to buy things in place of cash, they can also help you access dollars you may need to make a cash purchase.

 However, there are some important differences between getting a cash advance on a credit card and typical credit card purchases.
-Here are a few things borrowers should know about cash advances.
+Here are some things for credit card holders to keep in mind about cash advances.

-Getting a cash advance means using your credit card to get cash from an ATM or a bank teller, or by moving cash from your credit card to your checking account or by cashing a convenience check.
-Essentially, you’re borrowing cash from your credit card account instead of using your credit card or withdrawing money from your bank account to make a purchase.
+Think of a credit card cash advance as a short term loan that’s similar to a payday loan.
+If your credit card has a personal identification number (PIN) – the security code for verifying your identity – you can withdraw the money straight from an ATM.
+Otherwise, you can get the advance from a bank teller, move cash from your credit card to your checking account, or cash a convenience check.
+Essentially, you’re borrowing cash against your credit line instead of using your credit card to make a purchase.

-Most cash advances on credit cards come with a cash advance transaction fee.
+Most cash advances on credit cards come with a cash advance transaction fee and a higher APR.
 Check your cardholder member agreement for details on your particular card.
 This fee may be a set dollar amount per transaction, or it could be a percentage of the total cash amount you’re taking from your credit card account.

-Getting a cash advance can be useful in emergencies because you may be able to withdraw cash from your credit card at an ATM, so long as you have your credit card and your PIN (Personal Identification Number).
-However, this convenience comes with a cost: Some banks may charge additional ATM fees, or have certain restrictions on getting cash advances from your credit card.2
+Credit card cash advances can be useful to fund emergencies because you may be able to withdraw cash from your credit card at an ATM, if your credit card uses a PIN.
+However, some banks may charge additional ATM fees, or set certain restrictions on getting cash advances from your credit card.

 Cardholders trying to get foreign currency cash advances from their American credit cards while traveling may get hit with a double or triple whammy when it comes to transaction costs.
 Foreign transaction fees plus ATM fees on top of the cash advance fee add up quickly, and this is all on top of the already higher interest rate you may be charged for the cash advance.

 Some credit cards come with foreign transaction fees that add anywhere from one to three percent to your cash advance, and there may be additional ATM fees plus the currency exchange.
-Consider carefully whether or not a cash advance is worth the additional fees it comes with.
-2
+Consider carefully whether or not a cash advance is worth the additional fees.